 My god, you will spend an immense amount of time in your room.
 So keep it neat and welcoming!
 Soft bed sheets are going to be the best investment you’ve made.
 Buying textbooks are going to be the worst (hint: download them, or find them in the library).

 You’re going to discover that you’re not going to be a physicist, computer scientist, or economist.
 These academic challenges aren’t going to stop you from getting accepted by five job positions.
 You needed to know that these aren’t strong suits to discover your strengths.
 It will always come back to literature, writing, reading.
 Don’t forget your passions.
 These passions will propel you into a few jobs that will enable you to travel!
 The most wonderful surprise is knowing that you’ve saved up enough money to go to Cuba.

 Things will fall into place: routine, friends, fitness, food.
-And the best past is, that you can boast of having read twelve Russian novels!
+And the best part is, that you can boast of having read twelve Russian novels!

-Introducing our second member of the 2017 core committee- meet Elina!
+Introducing our second member of the 2017 core committee – meet Elina!
 A current freshman at UCLA intending to declare a major in Economics or Cognitive Science, Elina has a myriad of other interests that include fitness and fine arts.
-Read to find out how the U.S. education system can accommodate anybody’s wide range of interest, just like how it has to Elina’s!
+Read to find out how the U.S. education system can accommodate anybody’s wide range of interests, just like how it has to Elina’s!